hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/shell_review.md

 ## Reviewing shell commands

 We are going to start this review with more exercises, this time hands on!
-Remember, there are likely multiple ways to do the same thing and we will try to go over some of them.
+Remember, there are likely multiple ways to do the same thing and we will try to cover at least a few.

 ****